 Wooden Door Costs: Simple Breakdown for Interior and Exterior Doors in Long Island City, NY

-Understanding Wooden Door Pricing
+Understanding Wooden Door Choices

 Door Construction Types

-Different woods carry different price tags:
+Different woods offer different characteristics:

-- Oak and maple: $400-$1,200 per door (mid-range durability)
+- Oak and maple: Mid-range durability.

-- Cherry and walnut: $800-$2,000 per door (premium appearance)
+- Cherry and walnut: Premium appearance.

-- Mahogany and teak: $1,500-$4,000 per door (highest quality and weather resistance)
+- Mahogany and teak: Highest quality and weather resistance.

 Your choice depends on where the door goes and what performance you need.
 Exterior doors in Long Island City face harsh winters and humid summers, making durable species worth the investment.